sebasmonia/tfsmacs/README.md

 * Shelveset operations (create shelve/unshelve/shelve details)
 * Revisit synchronous code to download files.
 An alternative suggested was to have a timeout of 0.1/0.2 seconds before assuming the output is completed.
+* Create shelves from tfs-pending-changes
+* Unshelve.
+Will require listing shelves (by user?) then unshelve.
+* Label & get by label

 ## Special thanks